-Before this day began, Mrs. Finnegan had managed to gather enough unique photos of the “harlot, slut, home wrecker” to fill each of the compartments in the pyramid, so that the bottom level had five photos, the next level up had four, and so on, until one arrived at a single photo at the top.
-Each photo had a lit, votive candle before it to give the shrine of Greg Finnegan’s shame an almost holy vibe.
+Before this day began, Mrs. Finnegan had somehow managed to gather enough unique photos of the “harlot, slut, home wrecker” to fill each of the compartments in the pyramid, so that the bottom level had five photos, the next level up had four, and so on, until one arrived at a single photo at the top.
+Each photo had a votive candle before it to give the shrine of Greg Finnegan’s shame an almost holy vibe.

 “It’s the pyramid of shame,” Mrs. Finnegan informed me with a confrontational smile.
 “What do you think of it?
 The frame was Greg’s gift to me on my birthday.
 Isn’t it lovely?
 I’m thinking of placing it in our bedroom.
 I’m thinking of placing it in a just such a position that if Greg is ever forced to have sex with me again-” (Except she didn’t say sex.
-She said THE word, the big one, the queen-mother of dirty words, the “F-dash-dash-dash” word.) “-he can look at those pictures while he’s (sexing) me.
+She said THE word, the big one, the queen mother of dirty words, the “F-dash-dash-dash” word.) “-he can look at those picture while he’s (sexing) me.
 Do you think that will help your performance honey?” she asked her husband.

 “Welcome to the home of Greg Finnegan, the adulterer and infidel,” Mrs. Finnegan said after leaping to her feet to beat all the people that were racing to the door, except no one was racing.
 We were all ensconced in the shame of our gender.
-We were all staring at our own designated spots on the carpet.
+We were all staring at our own spots on the carpet.
 “Come on in,” she said to Andy.

 Andy left.
 He just turned and walked back down the steps, got in his car, and drove away.
 Just like that, Andy escaped all that I was forced to endure.
 He didn’t respond to Mrs. Finnegan’s greeting.
-He didn’t go out of his way to be respectful to her, one of his elders, but he really wasn’t disrespectful either.
+He didn’t go out of his way to be respectful to one of his elders, but he really wasn’t disrespectful either.
 He just turned and left.

 I didn’t know we could do that, I thought watching Andy leave.

+I knew what I was in for, before I entered the home.
+Andy knew the inner workings of the Finnegan home too.
+His departure was not only bold, as far as I was concerned.
+It was unprecedented.
+I didn’t know we could do that.
 I would ask him about it later.
-I would say “Why did you do that?” when my greater question was how could you do that?
+I would say, “Why did you do that?” when my greater question was how could you do that?
 He informed me that he didn’t want to go through all that again with her.
 I gave a “Well, of course, but …” response.
 His reaction wasn’t any more complicated than that, and I realized that I would have to do a much better job of evaluating my options in life.

-‘What is a platypus,’ I imagined myself saying to expound upon our laughter, ‘but an animal that defies all categorizations.
+What is a platypus, I imagined myself saying to expound upon our laughter, but an animal that defies all categorizations.
 One look at them, informs the world of science that they should fall into a category, until they do what they do to prove the scientific community wrong.
-Further study only yields more surprises with the classification defying animal, until even the most seasoned naturalist throws their hands up.
+Further study only yields more surprises with the classification-defying animal, until even the most seasoned naturalist throws their hands up.

-‘Those that wouldn’t fall for this platypus hoax, even had a tough time believing it was an actual species when they saw a live one.’
+Those that wouldn’t fall for this platypus hoax even had a tough time believing it was an actual species when they saw a live one.
 I figured that I might have a tough time selling the ‘Finnegan Family are platypus people’ joke to Andy, for he may have considered my tales to be creative stories with stitched together details, or a story I enhanced with exaggerated details for the purpose of telling one hell of a story.
 He might not even believe it if he saw it for himself, I imagined while listening to Mr. Finnegan’s confession.

 “He was lonely,” she said with tones of derision.
 “Mr. eighty dollars an hour consultant fee, and Mr. professional student with eight degrees would be nothing without me, because he was nothing when he met me.
 He was a lonely, little man with nothing to do but play with his little computer products, designs, and his little reproductive organ when no one else would.”